 WILCOXON(R1, n) = minimum of W and W′ for the samples contained in the first n columns of range R1 and the remaining columns of range R1.
 If the second argument is omitted it defaults to 1.

-WCRIT(n1, n2, α, tails) = critical value of the Wilcoxon Rank-Sum test for samples of size n1 and n2 for the given value of alpha (default α = .05) and tails = 1 (one tail) or 2 (two tails, default) based on the Wilcoxon Rank Sum Table.
+WCRIT(n1, n2, α, tails, h) = critical value of the Wilcoxon Rank-Sum test for samples of size n1 and n2 for the given value of alpha (default α = .05) and tails = 1 (one tail) or 2 (two tails, default) based on the Wilcoxon Rank-Sum Table.
+If h = TRUE (default) harmonic interpolation is used; otherwise linear interpolation is used.